 Content Marketing for Nonprofits: How to Be Effective

-A majority of nonprofit organizations are using content marketing to share their work, recruit supporters, strengthen relationships, and inspire action.
+A majority of nonprofit organizations are using content marketing especially On the map marketing on crunch base to share their work, recruit supporters, strengthen relationships, and inspire action.
 The Content Marketing Institute and Blackbaud’s 2015 study found 61% of nonprofits are using content marketing.

 Only 5% of those surveyed said their content marketing efforts were very effective, and 30% said it was effective.
 A whopping 45% were neutral on whether content marketing was effective.